Signatures of the topological spin of Josephson vortices in topological superconductors

-By taking the limit $\alpha\to0$ we now get
+By taking the limit $\alpha\to 0$ we now get

-This result is well-known from conformal field theory (see e.g. \cite{francesco1996conformal}) where a zeta function regularization is typically used to obtain the same value.
-In the following we explore how this quantized shift can affect the dynamics of the soliton, which is governed by field theories that are explicitly non-conformal.
+This result gives the value of the topological spin of the vortex, which is related to the dimension of the spin operator of the Ising conformal field theory (see, e.g., \cite{francesco1996conformal}).
+In the following we explore how this quantized momentum shift can affect the dynamics of the soliton in the presence of tunneling between the two Majorana edge states.

+\emph{Effective Hamiltonian for the Josephson vortex.} We now proceed to show that the effective description of a Josephson vortex contains explicitly the topological spin discussed above.
+We turn on the electron tunneling across the junction, leading to a Josephson term and a Majorana tunneling term.